IMS security

-IMS (IP Multimedia Subsystem) is a set of specifications to offer multimedia services through IP protocol.
-This makes it possible to incorporate all kinds of services, such as voice, multimedia and data, on an accessible platform through any Internet connection (fixed or mobile).
+The IP Multimedia Subsystem (IMS) is a set of specifications designed to deliver multimedia services over IP networks.
+IMS enables the integration of various services—such as voice, multimedia, and data—into a unified platform accessible through any fixed or mobile Internet connection.

 IMS's origin

 Initially defined by 4G.IP (a set of companies belonging the telecommunications sector), it was 4G (3rd Generation Partnership Project) who definitively adopted the definition of IMS as a part of the standardization 4G system in networks UMTS (Universal Mobile Telecommunications System), specified in Release 5 and 6.

 Architecture

 It can be divided into three layers:

 Application

 Where there are AS (Application Servers), the MRF (Media Resource Function) and a HSS (Home Subscriber Server).